January 31, 2023

 My auto policy covers what?

-The second finding is that many drivers don’t really understand what the specific elements of their coverage mean.
+The basic conclusion here is that many drivers don’t really understand what the specific elements of their coverage mean.
 In other words, they don’t have a handle on what would be covered under various circumstances.

 Test your knowledge